• Skip to main content

 Instructions

-- Pour the cider and mayonnaise dressing over the cabbage mixture and stir well to combine.
-Cover and refrigerate at least 60 minutes for the flavors to marry.
+• Pour the cider and mayonnaise dressing over the cabbage mixture and stir well to combine.
+Cover and refrigerate 4 hours for the best flavor.

 Video